 A genealogist spends time finding documents online, analyzing and translating them.
 They look at documents they have found and resolve any conflicting information, trying to find out the truth.
 They write out all information they have found in a family tree.
 DNA results and paper trails all are used in helping to piece together a person’s family tree.

 This is a good job for somebody who enjoys genealogy as a hobby, is great at research, and wants to help others piece together their family tree.

-Genealogists must possess the following qualities and skills:
+Genealogists should possess the following qualities and skills:

 - High attention to detail